AdaCore/spark2014/docs/lrm/source/mapping-spec.rst

 The following example demonstrates how the SPARK 2005 `assert` annotation is used inside a loop as a loop invariant.
-It cuts the loop and on each iteration of the loop and the list of existing hypotheses for the path is cleared and the expression of the assert expression generates a verification condition to prove the expression is True and the expression is the basis of the new hypotheses.
+It cuts the loop and on each iteration of the loop the list of existing hypotheses for the path is cleared and the expression of the assert expression generates a verification condition to prove the expression is True and the expression is the basis of the new hypotheses.